Did you know your college ID or email address could be worth money in your pocket? It’s true.

 49. If Spotify isn’t your thing, get a discount withApple Music for up to 48 months and you’ll also have access to AppleTV+.
 UNiDAYS will confirm your student status.

 50. Movies, plays, museums, and local attractions of any kind … always ask before about student discounts before you buy a ticket.
 Many have special discounts for students but don’t necessarily promote them.

 Going to school a long way from home?
 Or maybe you just want to use your summer breaks to see a little more of the world … in any case, student discounts abound.

-51. Ride Amtrak for 15% off at select Amtrack stations.
-Check your local station for discounts.
+51. Ride Amtrak for up to 25% off at select Amtrak stations.
+You can book them online or check with your local station

-52. Greyhound's Student Advantage Card allows you to save up to 15% on every fare.
+52. Greyhound's Student Advantage program allows you to save up to 10% on every fare.

 Many banks offer free checking accounts and other discounts to college students.